HfMT-ZM4/symbolist-electron/readme.md

         }
     })
     ```
 *note that container is the key-name for the data model, but parent is the container name in drawsocket... maybe we should add container to drawsocket also...*

+## Program Logic

+These are the basic modes of interaction that are defined in the script definitions:

+### Palette Mode and Object Creation

+Each container definition has a `palette` array, which lists the `symbol` class names that are supported for this container.
+When the user selects a container in the editor and sets it as the "context", by pressing `[s]`, the program "enters" the container, using it as the context container.
+When the icon is clicked, the palette toolbar populates with the supported symbol types.

+1. a context is selected by the user and the palette icon is retrieved by the program, using the class def's `getPaletteIcon` function, which returns a `drawsocket` format object defining the icon drawing.
+2. user clicks on a palette icon, which triggers a call to the class's `paletteSelected` notifying the symbol class that is is now active in the palette.
+Inside the definition, this triggers a set of window mouse event listeners.
+   * as the mouse moves, the mouse event handlers are called.
+When the `cmd` button is pressed, a preview of the symbol is displayed in the `symbolist_overlay` layer defined in the main view file `index.html`.
+   * use `ui_api.getSVGCoordsFromEvent(event)` to get the absolute coordinates, taking the window scrolling position into account.
+3. `cmd-click` is the current standard creation gesture.
+On `cmd-click` the mouse handler should call an internal function which creates a new element based on the mousedown coordinate (again using `getSVGCoordsFromEvent`).
+When creating a new element, the action should preform a the same actions as the `fromData` function, but will usually need to use some default values since the mouse information is more limited than the OSC input.

 4. When the user clicks on a different palette icon, or exits the container context, `paletteSelected` is called again, to notify the class that it is no longer selected, and should remove the mouse listeners for any contextual UI that might be used by that symbol.

 ### Selection